benc-uk/nanoproxy/readme.md

 - Preserves the host header for the upstream requests, like [any good reverse proxy should](https://learn.microsoft.com/en-us/azure/architecture/best-practices/host-name-preservation).
 - The headers `X-Forwarded-For`, `X-Forwarded-Host`, `X-Forwarded-Proto` are set on the upstream request.
-- TODO: TLS support & termination.
+- HTTPS support with TLS termination.

 ### Container Images